awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-applicationoutput-destinationschema.md

 # AWS::KinesisAnalyticsV2::ApplicationOutput DestinationSchema<a name="aws-properties-kinesisanalyticsv2-applicationoutput-destinationschema"></a>

-Describes the data format when records are written to the destination in a SQL\-based Kinesis Data Analytics application\.
+Describes the data format when records are written to the destination in a SQL\-based Managed Service for Apache Flink application\.

 ## Syntax<a name="aws-properties-kinesisanalyticsv2-applicationoutput-destinationschema-syntax"></a>